coopengo/trytond-debug/README.md

 _Note 1_ : Most **__mro__** like models have a `Open` button which will use `$EDITOR` to open the definition of the associated data (be it model, method or view).
-By default only the file is opened, but it is possible to customised the behaviour to jump to the proper location if the editor allows it (done with **Neovim**).
+By default only the file is opened, but it is possible to customize the behaviour to jump to the proper location if the editor allows it (done with **Neovim**).